garymar2007/GalacticTrading/README.md

     - how many Credits is glob prok Silver ?
     - how many Credits is glob prok Gold ?
     - how many Credits is glob prok Iron ?
-3. The queries are case sensitive.
+3. The queries are case-sensitive, except for the key words, that is intergalatic unit or metal.
 4. The queries are ending with a question mark.
-5. The conversion rates are case sensitive.
+5. The conversion rates are case-sensitive, except for the key words, that is intergalatic unit or metal.
 6. The conversion rates are in the format:
     - glob is I
     - prok is V